 - The cake is baked when it is golden in colour, shrinking away from the sides of the tin and an inserted skewer comes out clean.

-- Once baked remove the cake from the oven and allow to cool in the tin for 10 minutes.
+- As soon as the cake is baked remove the oven and allow to cool in the tin for 10 minutes.

 - After the initial cooling time has passed turn out the cake on to a cooling rack.

 - While the cake is finishing cooling prepare the lemon drizzle.